Löw to quit as Germany coach after European Championship | Sports-Games

-Joachim Löw will step down as Germany coach after this year's European Championship.
+Germany coach Joachim Löw will step down after this year's European Championship, bringing forward his previous plan to quit after the next World Cup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)